Spotflow-One/angular-spotflow-checkout/README.md

 # Spotflow Angular Library

 The **Spotflow Angular SDK** enables users to make payments seamlessly.
-It integrates smoothly into your application, providing a streamlined checkout experience.
+It integrates smoothly into your **Angular** application, providing a streamlined checkout experience.

 Available Features: